cosmos/sdk-tutorials/hello-world/tutorial/index.md

 Spin up the blockchain and send a blog post from one blockchain app to the other.

-You will need various terminal windows to complete these next steps.
+Various terminal windows are required to complete these next steps.

 ## Test the IBC modules

-### Start the chains

 To test the IBC module, start two blockchain networks on the same machine.
 Both blockchains use the same source code.
 Each blockchain has a unique chain ID.

-We will have a blockchain network named `earth` and the other name `mars`.
+One blockchain is named `earth` and the other blockchain is named `mars`.

-We need the two following files in the project directory:
+The following files are required in the project directory:

 `planet/earth.yml`